madScripting/BigWigs-Kronos/README.md

 Either clone the repository to your WoW/Interface/Addons folder, or download manually via github (click on Clone or Download -> Download ZIP.
 Do not forget to rename the directory to "BigWigs" afterwards.

 ## New modules
-If you already had a previous version of BigWigs, some new modules may not be enabled by default.
+If you already had a previous version of BigWigs, some new modules may not be enabled by default.<br>
-Here is  an example of how to enable them:
+Here is  an example of how to enable them:<br>
-RightClick BigWigs on your minimap -> Bosses -> Outdoor Raid Bosses -> General Drakkisath -> Check everything.
+RightClick BigWigs on your minimap -> Bosses -> Outdoor Raid Bosses -> General Drakkisath -> Check everything.<br>
-RightClick BigWigs on your minimap -> Bosses -> Outdoor Raid Bosses -> Captain Kromcrush -> Check everything.
+RightClick BigWigs on your minimap -> Bosses -> Outdoor Raid Bosses -> Captain Kromcrush -> Check everything.<br>
-RightClick BigWigs on your minimap -> Extras -> Battlegrounds -> Check everything.
+RightClick BigWigs on your minimap -> Extras -> Battlegrounds -> Check everything.<br>
-RightClick BigWigs on your minimap -> Extras -> CcMonitor -> Check everything.
+RightClick BigWigs on your minimap -> Extras -> CcMonitor -> Check everything.<br>
 RightClick BigWigs on your minimap -> Extras -> WorldBuffs -> Check everything.

 ## Contributing